-Each Grade 9 student must have an approved four-year academic plan in Infinite Campus.
+Each Grade 9 student must have an approved four-year academic plan in Infinite Campus by the end of the 1st semester.
 The academic plan must set forth the specific educational goals that the student intends to achieve before graduation from high school, and must be aligned to a specific diploma type.
 The plan may also include, without limitation, the designation of a career pathway and enrollment in Dual Enrollment, career and technical education (CTE), Advanced Placement (AP), International Baccalaureate (IB), and Honors (H) courses.

-The Grade 9 student and their parent/guardian are required to work in consultation with a school counselor to develop an academic plan, sign the academic plan, review the academic plan at least once each school year in consultation with a school counselor, and revise the plan if necessary.
+The Grade 9 student and their parent/guardian will work in consultation with a school counselor to develop an academic plan, approve the academic plan, review the academic plan at least once each school year in consultation with a school counselor, and revise the plan if necessary.
 Please contact your school directly for instructions on how to approve your child's academic plan online.

-For students enrolling in high school after Grade 9, an academic plan will be created with appropriate gradelevel modifications.
+For students enrolling in high school after Grade 9, an academic plan will be created with appropriate grade-level modifications.